 Step One: Find Owner and Research the Site

-Contact the Office of Community Development to find out if the property you are interested in is part of the Landbank: Office of Community Development: (502) 574-4016; Landbank Real Estate Coordinators: 502-574-4200; Look up the address on the Vacant Lot Inventory or the Map of vacant lots
+Contact the Office of Community Development to find out if the property you are interested in is part of the Landbank: Office of Community Development: (502) 574-4016; Landbank Real Estate Coordinators: 502-574-4200; Look up the address on the Interactive Property Viewer or the Map of vacant lots

 Find out the Ownership and Assessed Value for any parcel in Jefferson County at Property Values Administration (Free access via the Louisville Free Public Library; otherwise you have to pay to use this resource)